endemics/concourse-s3-sync/Readme.md

 TBD

 #### Parameters
-- `target`: The path, relative to the work directory, to sync with S3.
+- `dest`: The path, relative to the work directory, to sync with S3.
 If omitted, uses the work directory.

 ### `out`: Sync the local content to S3